YousefED/SyncedStore/docs/docs/intro.md

 - 👨‍👩‍👧‍👦 **Are collaborative**: create multi-user and multi-device experiences without the need to handle complex conflict resolution management yourself.
 - 🚀 **Are fast**: operations are handled locally, and data synchronization with other users and devices happens quietly in the background.
 0 Latency!
 - 🔗 **Work offline**: cloud apps typically don’t work while offline.
-Supporting both data sync and offline used to be difficult, not with Reactive-CRDT
+Supporting both data sync and offline used to be difficult, not anymore with Reactive-CRDT.

 Perhaps most importantly, it makes it easy to build **decentralized applications**.
 This has a lot of security & privacy benefits compared to always relying on central (expensive) servers to keep track of all our data.

+> Read more about [the benefits of Local-first software in this excellent essay](https://www.inkandswitch.com/local-first.html)

 In short, with some technological magic of so-called [CRDTs](https://crdt.tech/), we can build _cross-device_ apps that are _more collaborative_, _faster_, _work offline_ AND put the user _back in control of their data_.
-Sounds good!

-> Read more about [the benefits of Local-first software in this excellent essay](https://www.inkandswitch.com/local-first.html)
+Sounds great?
+Let's get started!